 - Low fibre, high carbohydrate/fat diet

-What are the symptoms of gut stasis?
+What are the symptoms of gut stasis in rabbits?

 The initial signs can be quite subtle with your pet maybe sitting quietly, being hunched up or accepting being handled when they are usually quite feisty.
 Conversely, if your bunny has pain in their belly they may resent being picked up, grunt or grind their teeth.
 Occasionally you may notice your pet having a larger belly than normal, this indicates bloating of the gastrointestinal organs.

 Affected bunnies often stop eating and drinking.
 They may also pass stools which vary from being small, to loose and malformed and in severe cases no stools at all.
 Urine production can be variable depending on the degree of dehydration your pet is experiencing, but it’s typically either normal or reduced.